xpdustry/toxopid/README.md

 ### Getting started

-1. Add the plugin in your build script :
+1. Add the plugin to your build script :

     ```kotlin
     plugins {